Digilent/Zedboard/README.md

 # Zedboard Root Repository

-IMPORTANT: No demos are currently present in this repository.
-Take a look at the Resource Center, link below, for earlier releases.

 This repository contains all demos for the Zedboard.

 For more information about the Zedboard, visit its [Resource Center](https://reference.digilentinc.com/reference/programmable-logic/zedboard/start) on Digilent Reference.